-The examination process consists of successfully completing three steps:
+The examination process consists of successfully completing four steps:

 Initial Screening for Eligibility by ABPP and ABFP